-(The following first appeared in the Just Enough Strategy series of technology marketing essays in 2003 that can be downloaded here.
+(The following first appeared in the Just Enough Strategy series of technology marketing essays in 2003.
 It seems eerily appropriate today.)

 The panic doesn’t usually creep into their voices until we’re nearly done with the coffee.

 “I know strategy is important,” the colleague will say to me as we wrap up.
 “But I can’t spend a lot of time or effort on marketing strategy.
 I need to do stuff that will generate sales today.”

 I’ll nod sagely.
 And hope he doesn’t waste too much money on misdirected marketing tactics, confusing any motion with forward motion.

 Strategy has gotten a bad rap as the tech economy has soured.
 In part, this is the fault of some direct marketing consultants, Web designers, PR firms, and ad agencies who charged inflated prices for meaningless “marketing strategies” during the boom times as a way to add margin to their basic services.

 But marketing is needed to create demand that sales then fulfills.
 And a marketing strategy is nothing more than a disciplined approach that focuses demand creation efforts.
 Indeed, as I’d have liked to have told many colleagues over coffee, in a down economy you need focus more, not less, so every dollar spent is well spent.

 So how to make marketing strategy fast and fashionable again?
 Start by demystifying it.
 A good way is to begin thinking of spelling the word “strategy” with three Cs:

 Who are your firm’s target customers?
 Most companies think they know, but it’s not enough to say “Fortune 1000 firms” (or, God forbid, “anyone with a computer”).
 What title do individuals you’re targeting at these companies have?
 In many cases, the “customer” really is two people — a user and a purchaser (in education, for example, the teacher is the user, but the P.O. may be issued by a curriculum administrator).